 The German inventor graduated from the business school in Potsdam and the Berlin Academy of Commerce.
 He served in the Prussian army that fought France between 1870-1871.
 Later, after working in various industrial establishments for a while, he completely devoted himself to aviation.

-He performed over 2000 flights from 1883 to 1886.
-With these achievements, Otto pioneered the rapid spread of gliding and becoming a popular sport of the period of time.
+Otto Lilienthal performed over 2000 flights from 1883 to 1886.
+With these achievements, Otto pioneered the rapid spread of gliding and becoming a popular sport of that time.

 Otto Lilienthal museum.